Voovs/.config/notes/utility_notes.md

 Vim is a powerful modal text editor shipped with most Unix distributions.
 Your MacOS and Linux system is very likely to already have it installed!
-This guide will discuss how to use this program, though it may be more useful to use it as reference documentation, while you get use to using vim's own docs
+This guide will discuss how to use this program, though it may be more useful to use it as reference documentation, while you get use to using Vim's own docs

 ## Introduction and Q & A
-Who is vim for?
+Who is Vim for?

-While vim's use cases are nearly endless, it's mostly used for editing code and taking notes.
+While Vim's use cases are nearly endless, it's mostly used for editing code and taking notes.
 It will particularly appeal to programmers looking to get off GUI text editors and just do everything from a terminal.
 Vim has many great selling points to be your non-GUI editor: